-The IRS and states that have income taxes require you to pay estimated income taxes.
+The IRS collects income taxes, as do most states.
 Review your year-to-date P&L to see if you owe any estimated taxes for that quarter.
 Your tax accountant can assist if necessary.

 Review your current inventory to determine the value of items not sold.
 Any write-down of inventory translates to a deduction on your year-end taxes.
 If you do not write down unsellable inventory, you are overstating your inventory balance and paying additional taxes that you don’t owe.

-The IRS has a January 31 deadline that requires you to report the annual earnings of your full-time employees (W-2s) and most independent contractors (1099s).
+The IRS has a January 31 deadline for reporting the annual earnings of your full-time employees (W-2s) and most independent contractors (1099s).
 This deadline includes mailing copies of the tax forms to the people who worked for you.
-Note: A 1099 form is not required for any contractors who earned less than $600.
+Note: A 1099 form is not required for contractors who earned less than $600.
 Consider saving time and avoiding errors with an e-filing service.

 For help determining whether your worker is an independent contractor or an employee, see our W-2 vs. 1099 Wizard.
 If you employ independent contractors or freelancers, check out our guide to filing 1099s.

 21. Review and approve full-year financial reports and tax returns

 At tax time, carefully review your company’s full-year financial reports before giving them to your accountant.
 Before you sign your return, be sure to review it for accuracy based on your full-year financial reports.
 If the IRS audits your company and finds any underpayment of taxes, it will come to you, not your accountant, for any additional taxes, penalty, and interest.